Instrumental Variable Estimation for Compositional Treatments: IV Methods

 We consider three different approaches that gradually relax some of the common IV assumptions.
 In particular, the restrictions on the function space of $f$ are gradually relaxed in the different settings.

-The Two Stage Least Squares algorithm (2SLS) consists of two sequential OLS regressions \citep{Angrist1996}.
+The Two-Stage Least Squares algorithm (2SLS) consists of two sequential OLS regressions \citep{Angrist1996}.
 2SLS is one of the most prominent approaches.
 It allows for unobserved confounding while still putting linear restrictions on the function space of $f$ and assuming additive noise:

 First, 2SLS fits a regression model based on $Z$ to predict $X$.
 The second stage uses the estimated $\hat X$ to predict $Y$.
 This results in the following estimator for $\beta$:

 with $P_Z = Z(Z^TZ)^{-1}Z^T$.